 This programming sequence allows you to reset the welcome message to the factory default.
 Default Welcome Message = WELCOME TO THE DKS PHONE SYSTEM HAVE A NICE DAY

-🛞 (beep) to reset the message to default, OR 🛅 😣 (beep) to keep the current programmed message.
+- 1. Press 8 2 and enter your four-digit MASTER CODE ? ? (beep). - 2.
+Press (beep) to reset the message to default, OR (beep) to keep the current programmed message.